learosema/pixelfedit/README.md

 This project is built using the [Eleventy](https://11ty.dev) Static Site generator.

-Run `npm i` && `npm start` to install and run a local express server serving static files.
+Run `npm i` && `npm run dev` to install and run Eleventy.

+Right now, there is only one single page, but as soon as I feel I want to build more website around this tool, Eleventy will come in handy.
+Right now, the main use-case of Eleventy is to have a development server with hot refresh.
+Plus, it comes with easy extensibility to js/css preprocessor toolchains.